NonoHM/nonohm.github.io/_posts/2024-02-27-THM-Identity-and-Access-Management.md

 ## Task 4 - Authentication

 Authentication is the process of verifying the user's identity.
-Idenficitation and Authentication are core components of any information system and network.
+Identification and Authentication are core components of any information system and network.
 It is essential to understand the difference between authentication and identification.

 This process is usually accomplished through one of the following ways: